 Fabrication focuses on the assembly of raw materials (typically metal) to build cars, buildings or other industrial structures.
-Individuals can learn this field by enrolling in diploma, certificate and associate's degree programs in fabrication.
-But, since fabrication is useful in many fields, the topic may be taught in programs such as automotive technology, metal fabrication welding and fashion (for jewelry fabrication).
+Because fabrication is useful in many fields, the topic may be taught in programs such as automotive technology, metal fabrication welding, and fashion (for jewelry fabrication).
+Programs typically range from eighteen to twenty-four months, depending on the specialty and education level.

 List of Fabrication Courses